D4LI3N/FamCoTree/README.md

 - Start from scratch - Create contacts scheme from scratch
 - Continue - Continue working on existing tree (only shown if there was any progress beforehand)

+Edit your contacts "scheme" and export it in the next formats, as data:

+- CSV - Coogle Contacts compatible CSV
+- VCF - VCARD V3.0

+as an image:

+- SVG - medium comaptibiliy, best quality (recommended)
+- PNG - best compatibility, worse quality

+or you can even share it directly by URL or QR code that lasts for 24h.
+(only the diagrams visual scheme is being shared, in SVG format, not full scheme/information)

 # Technology Overview

 ## Software: